 Container/Tube: Stool container (Supply T291)

-b.
-The entire collection must contain at least 5 g.
+2. The entire collection must contain at least 5 g of feces.

 a.
 Patient should be on a fat-controlled diet (100-150 g fat per day).